 How war makes iron cast jewelry popular.
 When you read my blog post more often, you know that FlorenceJewelshop makes jewelry of precious metal and gemstone.
 Glass, plastic, or iron is a material I ever use.
 I just don’t like it.
 But a visit to an exhibition in Amsterdam changes my mind completely.
-There I see an iron cast bracelet that is so delicate and so beautiful.
-I want to know more about this type of jewelry.
+There I see iron cast jewelry that is so delicate and so beautiful.
+I want to know more about iron cast jewelry.
 Read this remarkable story.

 Fall of the Bastille